Heterotheca subaxillaris

 Heterotheca subaxillaris, known by the common name camphorweed, is a North American species of flowering plant in the family Asteraceae.

+Distribution and habitat

 It is widespread across much of the United States (from California to Massachusetts) as well as Mexico and Belize.

+H. subaxillaris may be found in habitats such as upper beaches, longleaf pine-wiregrass savannas, and pine-scrub oak sand ridges.